wso2/docs-ob-toolkit-cds/en/docs/learn/app-to-app-redirection.md

 Ideally, even when app-based redirection is used, browser-based redirection needs to be available for users who do not have the mobile application of the bank installed in their devices.

-According to the OAuth2/OIDC Authorization Code Flow, the bank customer is redirected from the TPP’s mobile application to the bank’s mobile application via mobile OS utilities.
-Upon successful authentication, the customer is redirected back to the TPP's mobile application with the authentication code.
+According to the OAuth2/OIDC Authorization Code Flow, the bank customer is redirected from the Accredited Data Recipients mobile application to the bank’s mobile application via mobile OS utilities.
+Upon successful authentication, the customer is redirected back to the Accredited Data Recipients mobile application with the authentication code.

 !!!note
     The [Open Banking Implementation Entity](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/23889379/Deep+linking+for+App-to-App+redirection)